shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/ArmCommander.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the method ``move_to_position_target``, the end effector of the arm can be moved to a certain point
 in space represented by (x, y, z) coordinates.
-The orientation of the end effector can be any.
+The orientation of the end effector can take any value.

 Parameters:

 -  *xyz* desired position of end-effector
 -  *end\_effector\_link* name of the end effector link (default value is
    empty string)
--  *wait* indicates if method should wait for movement end or not
+-  *wait*  indicates if the method should wait for the movement to end or not
    (default value is True)

 Example